tonikelope/coronapoker/README.md

 ### Phase 1: Distributed Entropy & The Hand Commitment
 <img width="5640" height="4108" alt="imagen" src="https://github.com/user-attachments/assets/491afd04-ae89-42d3-af4d-fc782fa04c6d" />

-TThe hand begins by ensuring no single entity—not even the server—can dictate, predict, or manipulate the deck's order.
+The hand begins by ensuring no single entity—not even the server—can dictate, predict, or manipulate the deck's order.

 * **Collaborative Multi-Party Entropy:** Entropy seeds from all active peers and the host are fused via XOR into a global pool.
 This mathematically guarantees that no single node can bias the final deck configuration.
 * **In-Enclave Fisher-Yates Shuffle:** The combined entropy seeds a ChaCha20 keystream, which drives a deterministic Fisher-Yates shuffle strictly inside the encrypted Vault.